Kirk Lozada, MD, Facial Plastic Surgery

 Why Should I Choose Dr. Lozada to Perform My Revision Rhinoplasty?

-Dr. Lozada is a Penn Medicine facial plastic surgeon and rhinoplasty Philadelphia specialist.
+Dr. Lozada is a Penn Medicine facial plastic surgeon and Philadelphia’s leading revision rhinoplasty surgeon.
 He is an editor of the prestigious online textbook Rhinoplasty Archives and has extensive training and experience in all types of Revision Rhinoplasty procedures.
 He has trained with some of the top experts in Rhinoplasty on the east coast.
 If you are looking for the best rhinoplasty surgeon Philadelphia, he is ready to help you.

 Dr. Kirkland N. Lozada, MD is double board certified in Otolaryngology Head and Neck Surgery and Facial Plastic and Reconstructive Surgery.